 - 180 g hand warm water at 38 to 39.5 C

-- In a mixing bowl, weigh the yeast, honey (or maple syrup) and 80g hand-warm water (amount specifically stated for the yeast activation).
+- In a mixing bowl, weigh the yeast, honey (or maple syrup) and the hand-warm water (amount specifically stated for the yeast activation).

 - Gently whisk together, to dissolve the yeast and blend.